ryanafolk/utremi/README.md

 1. `date_histograms_from_mcmctree.r` generates dating histograms from MCMCtree output.
 Run with the MCMC as mcmc.txt in the working directory.

-3. `projections_binned_ancestralreconstruction.py` performs the range projections on a per-node basis.
+2. `projections_binned_ancestralreconstruction.py` performs the range projections on a per-node basis.
     Example:
     ```
     ./projections_binned_ancestralreconstruction.py ./ancestral_reconstruction_tables/out_table_BIOCLIM_1.txt ./BIOCLIM_1 -l ./PALEOCLIMATE_LAYERS/bio1_final/*.tif
     ````

-2. `weight_projection_by_date_probability.py` takes the output of the projection and date histogram scripts to weight projections by posterior probability.
+3. `weight_projection_by_date_probability.py` takes the output of the projection and date histogram scripts to weight projections by posterior probability.
 Projections should be in a folder called "projected".
-Modify the file path to
+Filepaths should reflect output of #2 above.

     Example:
     ```
     ./weight_projection_by_date_probability.py dating_histograms.csv
     ```

 4. `trim_sum_and_normalize_projections.py` trims the projections to the study area, normalizes histogram area, and combines across species.

     Example:
     ```